 • Ex-1MDB President Arul Kanda was charged along with Najib for allegedly tampering with a state audit report into the fund.
 Both men have denied wrongdoing.

-• Rosmah Mansor, Najib’s wife, was also charged.
-Luxury items and cash seized from properties linked to the former first couple were valued at about 1.1 billion ringgit ($265 million).
+• Rosmah Mansor, Najib’s wife, was charged with money laundering and tax evasion.
+Luxury items and cash seized from properties linked to the former first couple were valued at about 1.1 billion ringgit ($259 million).
 According to U.S. prosecutors, Jho Low in 2013 allegedly funneled $27.3 million that was looted from 1MDB to a New York jeweler who designed a pink diamond necklace for her.

-In all, 1MDB raised more than $8 billion in bond sales but accumulated several billions more in debt through loans and interest payments.
+In all, 1MDB raised more than $8 billion in bond sales and accumulated billions more in debt through loans and interest payments.
 Swiss investigators say about $7 billion of 1MDB funds passed into the global financial system from 2009 to 2015.
-They’re still assessing how much was misappropriated; the U.S. estimates more than half that amount was siphoned off.
-Some 1MDB projects are going ahead under the new government, including the plan for a new financial district in the capital and a $34 billion property and transport hub.
+Some 1MDB projects are going ahead under the new government, including the plan for a new financial district and a $34 billion property and transport hub.
 As for 1MDB, it has been reduced to a shell after the finance ministry took over its assets and debt.

 Authorities in Asia, the U.S. and Europe have been working to coordinate their investigations into the money trail from 1MDB, as well as legal approaches toward Goldman and asset recovery.
 Their findings could potentially identify, and help close, loopholes in the global financial system that open the way for corruption.

-• BSI lost its license to do business in Singapore for breaches of money laundering rules.
+• Swiss bank BSI, which was caught up in the scandal, lost its license to do business in Singapore for breaches of money laundering rules.

 • Malaysia central bank governor Muhammad Ibrahim resigned in 2018 amid questions over the role the monetary authority played in a land-purchase deal linked to 1MDB.
 The monetary authority set up a review of the deal.